MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 > [!CAUTION]
 > The *accessTokens.json* file and other files in this directory contain unencrypted values.
 Do not share the contents of this directory.

-The access token expires after an hour, but Azure CLI uses a second token, called a refresh token, to get a new token when needed.
-The refresh token is also stored in the *accessTokens.json* file, but it is managed from the server.
+The access token expires after, at most, an hour.
+Azure CLI uses a second token, called a refresh token, to get a new token when needed.
+The refresh token is also stored in the *accessTokens.json* file.
+The server manages this token.

 Unless you sign out by using [az logout](https://docs.microsoft.com/en-us/cli/azure/reference-index#az_logout), you can continue to run commands without signing in again.